 Sometimes developers run the code and have to wait aimlessly.
 But with the Golang programming language, they can easily run their code without having to serve any wait times.
 This means that building apps backed by thousands of lines of code become quick and easy.

 1 Can be too Simplistic

 Since Golang is simple and easy to use, it lacks versatility and high-level functionality.
 On the other hand, some of the most popular languages in the market are proud of being complex.
 For example, languages like Haskell and Swift have a strong following because they’re complex to learn and allows coders to achieve a wide range of clever results.

 While Go has had a terrific start, it’s still too young to compete with veteran languages like C and Python.
 Its library is smartly and efficiently designed, but it can’t compete with languages like Java, whose library comprises a massive collection of code.
 By all means, Go can catch up in the years to come, but that time is a bit far.

 3 Lacks a Virtual Machine

-Golang doesn’t have a virtual machine, which was a conscious decision.
+Golang doesn’t have a virtual machine, which is a huge drawback.
 Though it results in ease-of-use, it has become one of Go’s biggest disadvantages.
 The majority of languages nowadays are based on virtual machines (VMs), making the coding process faster and more efficient.

 4 Lacks GUI Library